rollup/rollupjs.org/guide/en/10-javascript-api.md

 **• bundle.write(*config*)**

-Compiles the project *and* writes the file to disk, returning a Promise which compiles when the write operation has completed.
+Compiles the project *and* writes the file to disk, returning a Promise which resolves when the write operation has completed.
 This requires a configuration object argument which specifies an output filename under the `dest` property.